 Buy a Travel Wallet

-In addition to a dummy version, you might also consider a wallet that you reserve specifically for travel.
-There’s one simple reason for this: If you’re the type of person whose day-to-day wallet is packed with cards—gym memberships, pre-paid coffee cards, frequent-buyer punch cards, and the like—the pockets are likely to be stretched out when you minimize the contents for travel.
-By having a travel-only wallet, your cards will have snug pockets that they can’t slip out of accidentally.
+In addition to a dummy wallet, you might also consider a wallet that you reserve specifically for travel.
+There’s one simple reason for this: If you’re the type of person whose day-to-day wallet is packed with cards—gym memberships, prepaid coffee cards, frequent-buyer punch cards, and the like—the card pockets are likely to be stretched out and won’t be able to securely hold just an item or two.
+By keeping a travel-only wallet at the ready, your cards will have snug pockets that they can’t slip out of accidentally.
+It’s also a great place to store wallet items that you only use when you travel—for instance, SmarterTravel’s on-the-go guide to air passenger rights.

 As an added bonus, you won’t have to unpack and repack your day-to-day wallet; you can simply transfer what you need for your trip to your travel version.